Towards practical secure delegated quantum computing with semi-classical light

 \begin{theorem}[Blind Delegated Quantum Computation (BDQC) from weak coherent pulses, informal]

-There exists an efficient composably secure BDQC protocol with an exponentially-low security error in which the client only sends weak coherent pulses and the server only manipulates interacting quantum emitters.
+There exists an efficient composably secure BDQC protocol for classical inputs with an exponentially-low security error in which the client only sends weak coherent pulses and the server only manipulates interacting quantum emitters.

 \end{theorem}